Track Metadata

 Enhanced information about the cue points and loops stored in a track can be obtained with a request like this:

 As always, TxID should be incremented each time you send a query, and will be used to identify the response messages.
 D should have the same value you used in your initial query context setup packet, identifying the device that is asking the question.
 Sr and Tr are the slot in which the track being asked about can be found and its track type; each has the same values used in CDJ status packets.
-The value after D, which identifies the location of the menu for which data is being loaded, is 8 which is what we expect for a graphical or data request. rekordbox is the datbase ID of the specific track whose extended cue information you are requesting, as found in a CDJ status packet or playlist response.
+The value after D, which identifies the location of the menu for which data is being loaded, is 8 which is what we expect for a graphical or data request. rekordbox is the database ID of the specific track whose extended cue information you are requesting, as found in a CDJ status packet or playlist response.

 The response will be a message with type 4e02

-, containing five
+, containing five arguments.

-.
 The second always seems to be 0.
-The third contains the length

-points, this value will be 0, and the following blob field will be
+However, if there are no cue or loop points, this value will be 0, and the following blob field will be completely omitted from the response, so you must not try to read it!

 The fifth argument reports the number of cue point entries found in the blob.
 Because each extended cue entry can include a comment string, they have variable lengths, so each entry needs to be examined in order to figure out where it ends, and therefore the next one begins.
 The extended entry structure is shown below:[3]

-and so can be used to find the start of the next entry.
-Like other
+The first four bytes, length, hold the length of the current entry, and so can be used to find the start of the next entry.

-numbers in cue point responses (and unlike most numbers in the
+Like other numbers in cue point responses (and unlike most numbers in the protocol), this is sent in little-endian byte order.

-labeled H, is 00
+The fourth byte, labeled H, is 00

-for ordinary cue points, but has a non-zero value
+for ordinary cue points, but has a non-zero value if this entry defines a hot cue.

-if this entry defines a hot cue.
-Hot cues A through H are represented
+Hot cues A through H are represented by the values 01

 through 08